 7. Sales tax and income tax deductions

 However, you still have to have enough deductions to itemize on a Schedule A. If you’re itemizing your deductions on your Schedule A, you can claim either your state and local income taxes or your state and local sales taxes.
-It’s in your best interest to do the math to figure out which benefits you the most.
+It’s in your best interest to do the math to figure out which gives you the most RV tax benefits.

 When you make a large purchase like an RV or a vehicle, it’s typically better to take the sales tax deduction, but it can depend on your tax rate and your personal income.
 For instance, if you live in a domicile state without income tax, you’ll want to take the sales tax deduction.

 If you’re domiciled in a state with personal property tax, you’ll want to take that deduction, too.
 You can take this deduction on any personal property, like a car, truck, SUV, or RV.
 It’s just one more thing you can itemize on your Schedule A to help put you over the threshold.

 However, many full-timers are domiciled in states that don’t have personal property tax, which is a great thing because you don’t have to pay it, but simply means you can take fewer deductions at tax time.

 I’ve thrown this term around a few times already, so we need to clear the air.
 Your domicile state is where you’ve set up your permanent address and where you file your taxes.
 Some states have an income tax, sales tax, and personal property tax.
 Others don’t.

 Some states don’t require you to show up in person to renew your driver’s license while others have a renewal period of every 10 years.
 You can see why any combination of these things would be great for full-time RVers.

 The most popular domicile states are South Dakota, Florida, and Texas.
 However, Oregon doesn’t have sales tax and Tennessee doesn’t have an income tax.
 Some people prefer to keep their domicile state in their home state, even though they don’t reap any of these tax benefits.